miklevin/MikeLev.in/_posts/2023-05-08-i-never-saw-a-purple-unicorn-and-never-hope-to-see-one-take-and-reverse.md

 counterparts are conducting spam-cannon experiments about how many thousands of remixed generative birdcall pages you can spin out with an OpenAI Wordpress plugin, I'm experimenting with producing a critical mass of undeniably original and non-AI-written content to see what the filters all make of it.
+I think only content like this of a deeply and personal and undeniably springing from the mind of the original human stands a long-term chance of surfacing through the coming and inevitable out of necessity AI super-filters.
+AI powers content.
+AI powers filters.
+Only the genuine articles will survive.

 Yes, filters.
-The infinite spam cannon requires the infinite spam filter.
+The infinite spam cannon now calls for the infinite spam filter.
 And helping my employer write the infinite spam filter to content with the infinite spam cannon is shaping up to be one of my self-selected purple unicorn to-do items.
+Worsen the problem then sell them the antidote, hahaha!
+I will try my hardest to be on the morally correct side of this equation.

 > I sometimes see a Unicorn
 > That's purple but don't fear her.